Fire chief: There was a lack of smoke detectors at day care

 ERIE, Pa.
-(AP) — A fire chief says there weren’t enough working smoke detectors at a Pennsylvania home day care center where a fire killed five children.
+(AP) — There weren’t enough working smoke detectors at a Pennsylvania home day care center where a fire killed five children, the fire chief said Tuesday.

-Fire Chief Guy Santone told a Tuesday news conference that state officials who inspect home day care centers do not check for smoke detectors.
-City authorities and state legislators are working on legislation that would make home day care centers register with the city, so it can deploy inspectors.
+State officials who inspect home day care centers do not check for smoke detectors, Fire Chief Guy Santone told a news conference Tuesday.
+But city authorities and state legislators are working on legislation that would make home day care centers register with the city, so it can deploy inspectors.

 A message seeking comment was left with the Department of Human Services.

+Santone said there was one detector in the attic of the day care center in the lakeside city of Erie.

-Santone said fire officials suspect the blaze that broke out Sunday morning at Harris Family Daycare was accidental.
+Fire officials suspect the blaze that broke out Sunday morning at Harris Family Daycare was accidental, according to Santone.
+They are investigating whether it was an electrical fire.

 An adult and two adolescent boys were able to escape the fire.
 Five children ranging in age from 8 months to 7 years died.